Clearlingo Editing and Proofreading

 Units of measurement

-Units of measurement are lower-case and don’t use full stops.
+Units of measurement are lowercase and don’t use full stops.

 km, m, kph, ha